Anna Sui: Retail collaborations

 In 2009, Sui partnered with Target to produce a Gossip Girl inspired line combining Upper East Side style with a "downtown" edge called Anna Sui for Target.
 The limited edition collection, with affordable reworkings of pieces from her previous runway collections, was launched in September and sold in more than 800 stores and online.

 In 2011, she partnered with Hush Puppies to create a limited edition shoe collection which debuted in the Fall 2011 fashion show.
-She went on to also partner with Tumi to create a line of suitcases and travel items.
+She went on to also partner with Tumi_Inc. to create a line of suitcases and travel items.

 In 2012, Sui collaborated with Coach and created a handbag line called Anna Sui for Coach.

 In February, 2014, Lee Min-ho announced the Anna Sui for Fila collection in Asia on behalf of Anta Sports Products and Fila China which launched in 2015.
 In April 2015, Sui partnered with O'Neill to launch the collaborative collection titled Anna Sui for O'Neill, a collection inspired by the California beach scene.
 In August, Sui partnered with American boot-maker The Frye Company to launch a limited edition collection titled Anna Sui × Frye, which expanded a previous collaboration between the two houses to develop boots for Sui's Fall/Winter 2015 fashion show.
 The collection was inspired by Nordic culture and History Channel's show Vikings.

 In February 2016, Sui partnered with Opening Ceremony to collaborate on the label's "Year of China" Spring Summer 2016 collection which also featured brands like Renli Su, Ms Min and Vivienne Tam amongst others.
 For the collaboration, Sui and Opening Ceremony reissued pieces from Sui's 1993 and 1994 collections.

 In July 2017, Sui teamed up with Macy's, the retailer that gave her her first big break more than 35 years earlier.
 The collection, Anna Sui X International Concepts, included both new versions of runway pieces, jewelry and shoes, as well as "Anna Sui Loves" approved items by Macy's own design team.
 In August, PBTeen launched Sui's collection, inspired by Art Nouveau and her own adolescent bedroom, with bedding, accessories such as rugs and lamps, and furniture.

 In August 2018, Sui collaborated with online retailer Modcloth on an 8-dress capsule collection in extended sizes.
 The dresses used adapted silhouettes and prints from previous collections in new colorways.